-Any changes to the bar examination that require substantial modification to the training or preparation required for passage of the examination must be approved by the Supreme Court.
-In proposing any changes to the administration of the bar examination under (a) of this rule, the Committee of Bar Examiners must include a cost-benefit analysis to assess, if relevant:
+Any changes to the bar examination that require substantial modification to the training or preparation required for passage of the examination or that substantially modify the method by which the examination is administered must be approved by the Supreme Court.
+In proposing such changes, the Committee of Bar Examiners must conduct and submit a cost-benefit analysis to assess, if relevant:

-(1) The direct and indirect costs and the tangible and intangible benefits of existing practices compared to the proposed changes;

-- (2) Any other alternative, existing products or services that are feasible to accomplish the same goals and objectives as the proposed changes and at a comparable or lower cost; - (3) Whether any new technological requirements or new fees to implement the proposed changes would place an undue financial burden on the examinees; - (4) The estimated number of permanent and temporary staff necessary to implement the proposed changes; - (5) The estimated timeframe required to competently implement the proposed changes; and - (6) Whether the proposed changes have previously demonstrated their efficacy under testing conditions similar to those of the bar examination.
+- (1) The direct and indirect costs and the tangible and intangible benefits for the State Bar and examinees of existing practices compared to the proposed changes; - (2) Any other alternative, existing products or services that are feasible to accomplish the same goals and objectives as the proposed changes and at a comparable or lower cost for the State Bar and the examinees; - (3) Whether any new technological requirements or new fees to implement the proposed changes would place an undue financial burden on the examinees; - (4) The estimated number of temporary and non-temporary full-time equivalent positions necessary to implement the proposed changes; - (5) The estimated timeframe required to competently implement the proposed changes; and - (6) Whether the proposed changes have previously demonstrated their efficacy under testing conditions similar to those of the bar examination.

-(c) Analysis of validity
+(bc) Analysis of validity

-The State Bar The Committee of Bar Examiners, under the oversight of the Board of Trustees, must conduct an analysis of the validity of the bar examination and its passing score at least once every seven years, or whenever directed by the Supreme Court.
+The State Bar The Committee of Bar Examiners, subject to the review and approval of the Board of Trustees, must conduct an analysis of the validity of the bar examination and its passing score at least once every seven years, or whenever directed by the Supreme Court.
 The State Barexaminers must prepare and submit a report summarizing its findings and recommendations, if any, to the Board of Trustees and the Supreme Court.
 Any recommendations proposing significant changes to the topics and skills tested on the bar examination, and any recommended change to the passing score, must be submitted to the Supreme Court for its review and approval.